Table of Contents

 An SN1 reaction is not much affected by the nature of the nucleophile.
 This is because of the inherent mechanism of SN1 to produce a carbocation.
 Since the carbocation can attract any compound that can donate an electron pair, the nature of the nucleophile will not matter.

 Another important reaction of alkyl halide is the elimination reaction.
 Elimination reaction involves the elimination of HX and, in the process, forms multiple bonds.
 Elimination reactions proceed following Zaitsev’s rule which states that elimination reactions generally give the more stable alkene product.
-Stability of alkene products here refers to the number of alkyl substituents around the carbon double bond.
+The stability of alkene products here refers to the number of alkyl substituents around the carbon double bond.
 The more highly substituted alkene product predominates.
 Just like in nucleophilic substitution, elimination reactions may proceed through different mechanisms: E1, E2, and E1cB.

 E2 reactions occur when the haloalkane is reacted with a strong base like OH- or alkoxide ion (RO-).
 The strong base attracts one of the H atoms attached to the C atom adjacent to the C atom where the halogen group is attached.
-As the H-C bond is broken in the process, two electrons are transferred to the C-C bond forming an additional bond, eventually rendering the C atom not available anymore to accommodate the halogen substituent.
-The X group then leave the compound.
+As the H-C bond is broken in the process, two electrons are transferred to the C-C bond-forming an additional bond, eventually rendering the C atom not available anymore to accommodate the halogen substituent.
+The X group then leaves the compound.

 E1 reactions, just like the SN1 reaction, involve the formation of a carbocation intermediate.
 The reaction proceeds with heating involved.
 When the carbocation is formed, it is much easier for the nucleophile to attack the H attached to the C adjacent to the C where the halogen is attached.
 The alkene is then produced in the process.